-Drive another 45-minutes along the N71 to Schull for lunch.
-This seaside town is popular with visitors in the summer months, due to close ocean access and beautiful countryside.
-I recommend you enjoy lunch at the Black Sheep Bar; in colder months they usually have a fire going where you can warm up.
+Drive another 45 minutes along the N71 to Schull for lunch.
+This seaside town is popular with visitors in the summer months due to close ocean access and beautiful countryside.
+I recommend you enjoy lunch at the Black Sheep Bar; during winter in Ireland, they usually have a fire going where you can warm up.

 Once the sun goes down, you’re in for one last treat for the day: Ballinskelligs is part of the Kerry Dark Sky Reserve.
-This area of Ireland has one of the darkest skies in the country, making it a great spot for stargazing.
-You can check their website to see if any events are happening, or just head out of town to a darker spot to look up at the night sky.
+This area of Ireland has one of the darkest skies in the country, making it an excellent spot for stargazing.
+You can check their website to see if any events are happening or just head out of town to a darker spot to look up at the night sky.

 Hopefully, you didn’t stay up too late stargazing last night!
 There’s another exciting day of driving ahead.
 You might wonder: how can only 100 miles take four hours to drive?!
 Remember what I said about two-lane roads and mountain passes?